SAP Helps Organisation's adapt to new technologies

 Gartner has recently reported that the average organisation has undergone five enterprise changes in the past three years with seventy-three percent of organisations expecting more change initiatives in the next few years.
 The concern is that this pace of change has a significant impact on the wellbeing and performance of employees.
 Gartner again suggest that changes experienced by employees leave them struggling to meet their objectives; and in fact the rate of change creates a level of stress fatigue that has a significant impact on employees’ ability to perform, where change-stressed employees perform 5% worse than the average employee.
 And that impacts the bottom line.

-The focus needs to shift from achieving employee buy in and commitment to the need for change; to developing employees' ability to adapt to change on an ongoing basis.
+The focus needs to shift from achieving employee buy-in and commitment to change; to developing employees' ability to adapt to change on an ongoing basis.

 The event is the flagship event of the SAP Australian User Group... the only independent SAP user group in the country.
 The conference agenda is targeted towards organisations using or planning to use solutions from global giant SAP.